EgyptAir Flight 843: Accident summary

 Flight 843 took off from Cairo International Airport on the afternoon of 7 May 2002 to Tunis Carthage International Airport in Tunis, Tunisia.
 The passengers consisted of 27 Egyptians, 16 Tunisians, 3 Algerians, 3 Jordanians, and 2 Britons.
 The aircraft was a Boeing 737-566.
-The flight crew members were Captain Ashraf Abdel-Aal (Arabic: أشرف عبدالعال) and First Officer Khalid Odeh (Arabic: خالد عودة).
+The flight crew members were 34-year-old Captain Ashraf Abdel-Aal (Arabic: أشرف عبدالعال) and 28-year-old First Officer Khaled Odeh (Arabic: خالد عودة).

 The plane was flying in instrument meteorological conditions (IMC) due to fog, rain and blowing sand on approach to runway 11 of Tunis-Carthage Airport.
 The aircraft crashed atop a hill in the Nahli area in the north of Tunis.
 The aircraft came to rest at an elevation of 750 ft above sea level and 4 mi from the airport.
 Of the 6 crew and 56 passengers on board, 3 crew members (both flight crew members and one flight attendant) and 11 passengers were killed in the crash.
 The investigation found the Minimum safe altitude warning device at Tunis-Carthage did not cover the approach for Runway 11, and recommended studying ways to improve the volume of sky covered by the device in order to cover approaches to all the runways.
 The cause of the crash was a controlled flight into terrain.

-According to the management of Carthage Airport, the pilots decided to carry out the normal landing at the airport.
-The accident occurred during the landing process.
-There are two theories regarding the accident: